As a general rule, auto insurance follows the vehicle rather than the driver when it comes to Texas claims.

 Dealing with insurance companies can be stressful and complicated.
 Understanding the terms and conditions of your policy can be overwhelming, especially when an accident claim involves multiple parties and overlapping coverage.
 This is where the help of a skilled car accident lawyer can make all the difference.
 Not only can we help you understand your rights and your options moving forward, but we can handle your entire claim on a no-win no-fee basis.

 The insurance company is never on your side, as their goal is to pay out as little as possible on every claim.
 They will find any reason to deny your claim, and will never offer an unrepresented claimant anything close to the true value of their total damages.
-An attorney, on the other hand, can examine the applicable insurance policies and help you maximize your potential recovery.
+Our job is to make sure you get the medical attention you need, to examine the applicable insurance policies, and ultimately help you maximize your potential recovery.

 At Montgomery Law, our Dallas lawyers work with insurance companies on a daily basis.
-While the insurance company often holds the upper hand, our goal is to level the playing field.
-We use our knowledge to advocate on behalf of our clients so that they can obtain the compensation they truly deserve.
+While it may seem like the insurance company holds the upper hand, we’re here to level the playing field.
 Call us today at 214-720-6090 (local) or 1-833-720-6090 (toll-free), or email us anytime to schedule a free consultation.

 Montgomery Law is a Dallas-based personal injury law firm focused on getting clients the justice and compensation they deserve.